lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 Spacemacs includes _many_ other commands, and likely some of them will be better in certain situations than the ones I've listed.
 These are just the basic ones that kept me moving.

+## Modal editing ##

+These are the basic commands that I use all the time:

+* `hjkl` for movement, although I will pretty happily use arrow keys to move around a little when I'm in insert mode
+* `w` and `b` (and `<num>w` and so on) to skip around words at a time
+* `x` to delete the character under the cursor
+* `r<char>` to replace the character under the cursor with a new one
+* `f<char>` to skip to a specific character (and to a far lesser extent, `<num>f<char>`, but the time I spend visually counting occurrences almost always outweighs just doing `f<char>` a few times)
+* `{` and `}` to jump up and down blocks of code.
+Basically, it moves to the next blank line, but if you've formatted your code nicely, more often than not this is the next function
+* `cw` and `ct<char>` to change the current work, or change to the given character (e.g. given `some_variable_name`, with my cursor at the start I might type `ct_` to edit just the `some` part)
+* `dw` and `dd` to delete words and lines
+* `o` to add a new blank line below this one and enter insert mode
+* `p` to paste whatever I've recently deleted somewhere else
+* `A` to go to the end of the line and enter insert mode ("Append")
+* `^` and `$` to skip around between the start and end of lines
+* `gg` and `G` to move to the top and bottom of the file respectively
+* `ve` and `v$` to select the word or line, ready to do something with it (maybe `y` to copy it...)
+* Getting used to hitting escape as often as possible to leave insert mode[^savingfiles].

+There's a bunch more that I do know and use, and I am _certain_ that I could be using different commands to do a lot of stuff more efficiently, but I think it was really internalising the commands above that got me through the transition from feeling massively slowed down to reasonably efficient at editing and moving text around.

+All of these are Vi/Vim commands, but Spacemacs implements them using a package called "evil", which according to all the reckons on the internet that I've read, is hands down the most complete Vim emulation layer available.
+What this means is that any advice or tricks my Vim-using friends might have, I can also use too, and that's pretty neat.

 ## General ##

 `f d` - in rapid succession, will quit out of most menus/commands/minibuffers back into normal mode